 Doc Watson was an American musician who won several Grammy awards and the Lifetime Achievement Award.
 In 2012 he fell in his home, causing him to go to the hospital and undergo colon surgery.
 He was 89 years old when he died.

 Arthel Lane "Doc" Watson was an American guitarist, songwriter, and singer of bluegrass, folk, country, blues, and gospel music.
 Watson won seven Grammy awards as well as a Grammy Lifetime Achievement Award.
-Watson's flatpicking skills and knowledge of traditional American music are highly regarded. ...more
+Watson's flatpicking skills and knowledge of traditional American music are highly regarded.
+He performed with his son, guitarist Merle Watson, for over 15 years until Merle's death in 1985 in an accident on the family farm. ...more

 Age: Died at 89 (1923-2012)